thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 ### Apache Airflow is a data orchestrator

-↳ It manages the process of moving data between various data tools.
+- It manages the process of moving data between various data tools.

-↳ It coordinates and automates data flows across various tools and systems.
+- It coordinates and automates data flows across various tools and systems.

-↳ It allows to programmatically author, schedule and monitor workflows.
+- It allows to programmatically author, schedule and monitor workflows.

 ### Brief orchestration / workflow management history
-1) Pre-unix era:
+#### Pre-unix era

-↳ manual batch processing and scheduling

-↳ error prone
+In the pre-Unix era, data processing was handled **manually through batch** jobs with simple scheduling.
+These processes were **prone to errors** and required constant operator intervention.

-2) Early computing:
+#### Early computing

-↳ basic time-based scheduling (e.g. CRON for Linux)

-↳ rise of ETL tooling (e.g. Informatica) → expensive and resource intensive
+With the arrival of early computing, **basic time-based scheduling** tools emerged — for example, **CRON** in Unix/Linux systems.
+Around the same time, commercial ETL tools like Informatica appeared, enabling automation of data workflows but at a high cost and with significant resource requirements.

-3) Data and open-source:
+#### Data and open-source

-↳ rise of tools like Luigi or Oozie

-↳ limitations: some tools working only with Hadoop ecosystem, limited scalability, XML or config files used to define workflows
+The next stage saw the growth of open-source data processing tools.
+Solutions like Luigi and Oozie became popular, enabling more complex data pipelines.
+However, many were tied to specific ecosystems (such as Hadoop), suffered from limited scalability, and required workflows to be defined in XML or configuration files, reducing flexibility.

-4) Modern data orchestration:
+#### Modern data orchestration

-↳ Apache Airflow (2015)

-↳ open-source

-↳ pipelines as code in Python

-↳ integration with hundreds of external systems

-↳ time and event-based (data aware) scheduling
+In the era of modern data orchestration, a major shift occurred in 2015 with the release of **Apache Airflow** — an **open-source platform** for defining **data pipelines as Python code**.
+Airflow supports both time-based and event-based (data-aware) scheduling and **integrates with hundreds of external systems**, making it one of the most widely adopted orchestration tools in the industry today.

 > Airflow is suitable only for batch processing (not streaming) but it can be used with Kafka.
 {: .prompt-warning }